 Although this is the longest project we've had, we still didn't want to take too long in the conceptual phase.

-We settled on Tarantino pretty early on and had decided to go with a Desperados 3 like RTS game soon after.
+We settled on Tarantino pretty early and decided to go with a Desperados 3 like RTS game soon after.

 The story in short

-Curtis, destined for a low-class life, took faith in his own hands and created an untethered life.
-He takes what he wants, he does what he wants and he works for no one.
+Destined for a low-class life, Curtis took faith in his own hands and created an untethered life.
+He takes what he wants, he does what he wants, and he works for no one.